huaminghuangtw/Deep-Work-Machine/README.md

 By gamifying the process, [work feels like play to me](https://x.com/naval/status/1337144251403014144)—and I love this game, because my only competitor is the person I was yesterday.

 As the saying goes, “Discipline is the highest form of self-love.”
-Practicing this discipline has made me more productive, and more importantly, brought a profound sense of purpose and fulfillment to my creative work.
-It's rewarding.
+Practicing this discipline has been deeply rewarding, brining a profound sense of purpose, satisfaction, and fulfillment to my creative work.
 Like [Cal Newport said](https://calnewport.com/knowledge-workers-are-bad-at-working-and-heres-what-to-do-about-it/), “A working life dedicated to deep work is a working life well-lived.”

 ## Stats